 - In connection with corporate transactions, for instance if we divest one or more of our funds or lines of business.

 - Finally, GMO will release non-public information about customers if that customer and/or individuals associated with the customer’s account have given specific consent, or if GMO is authorized by law to do so.

 For information on the means of transfer of personal data or a copy of the relevant safeguards, please contact email@example.com.

 Please note that personal data may be retained by GMO for the duration of a customer’s investment and afterwards in accordance with GMO’s legal and regulatory obligations, including but not limited to GMO’s record retention policy.

-These Data Subject Rights will be exercisable by EU-domiciled data subjects (subject to limitations as provided for in relevant data protection law).
+These Data Subject Rights will generally be exercisable by EEA-domiciled data subjects (subject to limitations as provided for in relevant data protection law).
 In certain circumstances, it may not be feasible for GMO to discharge these rights (e.g., because of the nature of the relationship between GMO and the customer).
 Data subjects may make a request to GMO to exercise any of the Data Subject Rights by contacting firstname.lastname@example.org.
 Requests shall be dealt with in accordance with relevant data protection laws.

 CCPA Customer Rights (not applicable to non-California residents)

 The California Consumer Privacy Act of 2018 (“CCPA”) provides certain rights in favor of natural persons that are California residents.
 The rights in question are as follows (the “CCPA Rights”):